farias-thiago/Databricks-Modeling-and-Medallion-Architecture/README.md

-# Data Modeling Workshop on Databricks (Free Edition)
+# Data Modeling Workshop on Databricks

 This repository demonstrates, end-to-end, the construction of a small Data Warehouse on Databricks using the Bronze → Silver → Gold pattern with Delta Lake, including SCD Type 2 for customers, incremental deduplication, fact/dimension tables, and analytical views.